octopuspaul110/Alz_dec/README.md

 - **Grad-CAM** helps clinicians understand what the model "sees", improving trust in AI systems.
 - These results bring us one step closer to **AI-assisted clinical diagnosis** in real-world medical environments.

+please check out the methodology and result documentations in the documentation folder

 ---

 Test the model out on the strealit app https://alzdec-xaxijapkxs3mknm3adhxbx.streamlit.app/